 Pummelling high-tempo tracks ’Parataxon’ and ’I Not Me’ from 'Empty Hell' (the second EP from Osheyack for SVBKVLT) dispose and reconfigure the emphasis put on techno and gabber in recent years and give birth to something unadulterated by standardised notions of club culture.
 The sheer anarchic and ritualistic energy in tracks like ‘A Rivers Mouth’ and ‘Split’ (Sadomodernism) is simply intoxicating.
 You’ll be hard pushed to find a more singular producer this year.
 Lawrence Abbott

 Think of his sound as hard-hitting techno that lets the sunshine in through the curtains; It always bangs but there’s a lightness and element of fun to his productions.
 He's released three amazing EPs via Parker’s Work Them Records, including the certified dancefloor stormer, ‘El Dorado’ and last year he made his way to Rekids for two more releases.
-He’s been bubbling for a few years but 2018 has set him up for a blinding 2019 and we’re going to be there for all of it.
+He’s been bubbling for a few years but 2018 has set him up for a blinding year and firmly established him as an artist to watch in 2019.
 Funster